aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_introduction_theory.rst

 .. _perturbation_theory_tutorial:

-*In-silico* perturbation
+*in silico* perturbation
 =========================================================================================

 :math:`\newcommand{\pdv}[2]{\dfrac{\partial #1}{\partial #2}} \newcommand{\trp}{\mathsf{T}}`

-We leverage the analytical Jacobian of the reconstructed vector field function to make :math:`\textit{in-silico}` genetic perturbations and predict cell-fate outcomes after the perturbation, showcased in :ref:`this figure<dynamo_fig7_a>`.
+We leverage the analytical Jacobian of the reconstructed vector field function to make :math:`\textit{in silico}` genetic perturbations and predict cell-fate outcomes after the perturbation, showcased in :ref:`this figure<dynamo_fig7_a>`.

 .. _dynamo_fig7_a:
 .. figure:: dynamo_paper_figures/fig7_a.png
     :align: center

-    In silico genetic perturbation of the velocity vector field. i) In-silico perturbations can predict the gene-wise response. ii) In silico perturbations can predict the cell fate trajectory after genetic perturbation by integrating the displacement of velocities across cells.
+    In silico genetic perturbation of the velocity vector field. i) in silico perturbations can predict the gene-wise response. ii) In silico perturbations can predict the cell fate trajectory after genetic perturbation by integrating the displacement of velocities across cells.

 Mathematically, for gene :math:`i` in any cell, the genetic perturbation effects or changes in its velocity (or more accurately, the vector field) w.r.t. to